6th Grade Homeroom Expectations

 and will be reflected on the student’s effort grade on Progress Reports and

-Text: Weather and Water, Diversity of Life, Human Systems Interactions, FOSS Kits by Lawrence Hall of Science, UC Berkeley
+Text: FOSS Kits by Lawrence Hall of Science, UC Berkeley

 Subject Matter: Throughout the year, we will be going over topics relating Earth Science, Life Science, and Physical Science.
-More specifically, Weather and Water, Diversity of Life, and Human Systems Interactions,
+We will have a particular focus on Living Systems, Weather and Water, and the Diversity of Life.

 Expectations: Students will be expected to complete daily tasks, quizzes, exit tickets, tests, investigations, demonstrations and presentations.
-Students are required to complete assignments listed in the weekly agenda sent to them via packet or the Google Classroom page.
-Students are also required to attend Zoom calls and watch assigned videos.
-Students are expected to come to class ready to engage in class discussions, prepared by completing assigned tasks, and with an open mind to learn deeply.
+Students are expected to come to class ready to engage in class discussions, prepared by completing any assigned tasks, and bringing any required materials to class each day.
+Students should arrive to class ready to collaborate with their peers, deeply investigate, and to learn about the many wonders of science!

-Grading: Grades will be based on daily class participation, science notebook entries, tests, quizzes, projects, and completion of homework.
-Homework must be turned in on time.
+Grading: Grades will be based on daily class participation, tests, quizzes, projects, and completion of homework.
+Homework and assignments must be turned in on time.

 ART- Mrs. Karen Barbera - [email protected]

-- Completion of work according to instruction.Students must turn in a finished work completed according to instruction using the correct materials.
+- Completion of work according to instruction.Students must turn in finished work completed according to instruction using the correct techniques and materials.
 Work must be neat and done to the best of a student's ability.
-Unfinished work done with inappropriate materials will not be accepted.
+Incomplete work done with inappropriate materials will not be accepted.

 - All work must be the student's own work.
 Art is a subject which requires experimentation and practice.
 Neither is accomplished if the work is not done by the students themselves.
 This is very important.
-A student's best copied work is never as good as the worst work they can create on their own.
+Perfectly copied work is never as good as any work a student creates on their own.

 - Preparation.
 Each student is expected to be ready with the correct materials for class.
-Memorization and practice may be required.
+Memorization and practice outside of class may be required.

 - Participation.
 Students should be actively engaged in class and willing to accept and to give constructive criticism.
-It is recognized that students may be new to performing arts but there is an expectation for an increased level of comfort and improvement in technique.
+There is an expectation for an increased level of comfort and improvement in technique.

-Grading: Students will be graded on their achievement of the specified
+Grading: Students will be graded on being active and achievement of the above listed expectations.

 COMPUTER SCIENCE (Mr. Jason Poon, [email protected]